saasbook/hw-hello-rails/Part1.md

 event bindings and scoping that we strongly recommend against using it.
 A well tuned Rails app should not benefit much from the type of speedup Turbolinks provides.

+* Spring is a gem that keeps your application "preloaded" making it faster to restart once stopped.
+However, this sometimes causes unexpected effects when you make changes to your app, stop and restart, and the changes don't seem to take effect.
+On modern hardware, the time saved by Spring is minimal, so we recommend against using it.

 If you're interested, `rails new --help` shows more options available when creating a new app.

 If all goes well, you'll see several messages about files being created,